pygate/pygate-webapp/README.md

 [![PyPI version](https://badge.fury.io/py/pygate-webapp.svg)](https://badge.fury.io/py/pygate-webapp)

+# WARNING: USES DEPRECATED RELEASE
+This webapp was created as a reference implementation for the very first few releases of the Pygate gRPC client as part of the HackFS competition.
+Please note, that there have been significant backward incompatible changes made to Powergate and therefore Pygate since then.

+The Pygate gRPC client is actively maintained though, including compatibility with the latest Powergate releases.
+It includes developer quickstart examples in its [repository](https://github.com/pygate/pygate-gRPC).

 # pygate-webapp
 A Filecoin [Flask](https://flask.palletsprojects.com/en/1.1.x/) reference application for Python developers using Textile.io's [Powergate](https://docs.textile.io/powergate/) and the [Pygate gRPC](https://github.com/pygate/pygate-gRPC) client.